-Camponotus novaeboracensis
+Camponotus novaeboracensis For Sale!

 Camponotus novaeboracensis is a beautiful, large, red and black, active species of carpenter ant.
 It is a sister species to Camponotus pennsylvanicus.
-NOTE: Currently hibernating.

-STATES AVAILABLE TO BUY CAMPONOTUS NOVAEBORACENSIS: Alabama, Colorado, Connecticut, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming
+STATES AVAILABLE TO BUY CAMPONOTUS NOVAEBORACENSIS: Alabama, Colorado, Connecticut, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New York, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming

-Species Info
+• Species Info

-This species requires a diapause period, which should last 3-4 months ideally.
+Diapause: This species requires a diapause period, which should last 3-4 months ideally.
 During this time, the ants need to be cooled down to a low temperature, with around 40 degrees fahrenheit being ideal.
 You can achieve diapause by placing the ants in a controlled cooling unit, such as a wine cooler, mini fridge, or regular fridge if temperatures are safe.
 If you cannot use any of these, a non-heated room which stays above freezing could work.

 Queen size: 16-22mm